flowmo-ai/open_ai_client/docs/ModerationsApi.md

 begin
-  #Classifies if text is potentially harmful.
+  #Classifies if text and/or image inputs are potentially harmful.
+Learn more in the [moderation guide](/docs/guides/moderation).
   result = api_instance.create_moderation(body)
   p result
 rescue OpenAIClient::ApiError => e